Cast Courts: History

-The practice of reproducing famous sculptures in plaster dates back to the sixteenth century when Leone Leoni assembled a collection of casts in Milan, he collected: "as many of the most celebrated works... carved and cast, antique and modern as he was able to obtain anywhere".
-Such private collections, however, remained modest and uncommon until the 18th century.
-By 1800 there were extensive collections in Berlin, Paris, Vienna and elsewhere.
+The practice of reproducing famous sculptures in plaster dates back at least to the sixteenth century, when the sculptor Leone Leoni assembled a large private collection in Milan.
+He gathered "as many of the most celebrated works ... carved and cast, antique and modern as he was able to obtain anywhere", however such collections generally remained modest and were uncommon.

-Early in the 19th century there was growing interest in medieval art, and, perhaps as an expression of national pride, casts were made of outstanding national monuments particularly in France and Germany.
+By the 19th century there was a growing interest in medieval, gothic, and renaissance art at an institutional level.
+Perhaps as an expression of patriotic pride–particularly in France and the Germanic countries, casts were made of outstanding national treasures, and extensive public collections were displayed in Paris, Berlin, Vienna, and elsewhere.
+In contrast to these initiatives, the V&A's cast collection was conceived as being international in scope from its inception.
+Many of the casts were directly commissioned by the museum or purchased from Italian, French, and German firms, with additional examples obtained via exchanges with other museums.
+The collection was continuously expanded throughout the second half of the 19th century.

-In Britain, from 1841 onwards, a collection of art from all periods and countries was being assembled by the Government School of Design.
-In 1852 this collection was taken over by the Museum of Manufactures when it was established at Marlborough House.
-By 1858 the museum had moved to its current location in South Kensington and the casts were displayed in various corridors and galleries.
+From 1841 onwards, reference examples of art from all periods and countries were collected by the Government School of Design (a precursor to the Royal College of Art).
+In 1852 these works were moved to the Museum of Manufactures, as the V&A was then known, when it was established at Marlborough House.
+By 1858 the museum had relocated to its current location in South Kensington, and the casts were displayed in various galleries and corridors.

-In 1862, the collection was inflated by the acquisition of over 2,000 casts of decorative wood carving that had been used as examples for the craftsmen working on the new Westminster Palace.
+By around 1860, the previously haphazard means of acquisition was supplemented by a more systematic approach.
+A list was drawn up of copies it was thought desirable to acquire, and soon plans were made to house them.
+As with the acquisition of original sculptures and other works in the V&A’s collection, this initiative was driven primarily by the museum's director Henry Cole and curator John Charles Robinson.

-By around 1860 the previously haphazard means of acquisition was supplemented by a more systematic approach: a list was drawn up of copies it was thought desirable to acquire and soon plans were drawn up to house them.
-As with the acquisition of original sculptures, this work was driven primarily by Henry Cole and John Charles Robinson.
-In contrast to other national collections, the collection at the V&A was conceived as being international in scope.
-Casts were acquired throughout the 1860s and 70s.
-Many of the casts were commissioned by the Museum or purchased from French or German firms.
-Other casts were obtained through exchange with other museums.
+The collection grew significantly in 1862 with the acquisition of over 2,000 casts of decorative wood carving that had been used as examples for the craftsmen working on the new Westminster Palace.

-In 1864 plans for an international exchange of copies of 'the finest works of art which each country possesses' were drawn up by Henry Cole and the assistance of the Foreign Office was sought to obtain lists of major works in the possession of other European governments.
-This ambitious scheme culminated in 15 European princes being persuaded to sign up to the International Convention of promoting universally Reproductions of Works of Art at the Paris International Exhibition of 1867.
-With this agreement, the Victoria and Albert Museum came to acquire the large and diverse collection of casts that it has today.
+In 1864, plans for an international exchange of copies of "the finest works of art which each country possesses" were drawn up by Henry Cole and the assistance of the Foreign Office was sought to obtain lists of major works in the possession of other European nations.
+This ambitious scheme culminated with 15 European princes being persuaded to sign up to the International Convention of Promoting Universally Reproductions of Works of Art at the Paris International Exhibition of 1867.
+With this agreement, the Victoria and Albert Museum came to acquire the large and diverse collection of casts and other reproductions that are now displayed in the Cast Courts and elsewhere in the museum.